 It was commented that a recent ALF-related software optimization on VTM caused little difference for SDR but caused a bigger (though still slight) difference in performance for HDR.
 A software fix was applied in that case.
 It was suggested for the proponent to also try that fix within the context of this contribution as a side effort.

 Decision (SW): adopt JVET-AF0177

-JVET-AF0303 Crosscheck of JVET-AF0177 (AHG6: Memory reduction for ECM encoder) [C.-W. Kuo (Kwai)] [late] [miss]
+JVET-AF0303 Crosscheck of JVET-AF0177 (AHG6: Memory reduction for ECM encoder) [C.-W. Kuo (Kwai)] [late]